©© Léa Scappini

 • A probe

-The ATD is an indispensable piece of digital equipment for searching for one or more buried people or for being found under an avalanche.
+An avalanche transceiver is a piece of digital equipment that is essential for searching for one or more buried people or for being found under an avalanche.
 It works in both transmit and receive modes.
 You go skiing in transmit mode, you search for someone in receive mode.
-The probe locates the victim precisely and measures depth.
+The probe is used to pinpoint the victim’s exact location and measure its depth.
 The shovel is used to dig out the victim.
-It’s vital to master this equipment before venturing out onto snow-covered terrain ( BCA safety KIT)
+It is essential to master this equipment before venturing out onto snow-covered terrain (BCA safety kit).

-The Vars resort is equipped with a park in partnership with the BCA brand to train in their use.
+The Vars resort is equipped with a park in partnership with the BCA brand for training in their use.

 Always more